 A key part of Greg’s role is managing and co-ordinating the support students in his year group receive from the experienced team of tutors and Deputy Heads of Sixth Form, as they prepare for life after school.
 Greg is a member of a group of pastoral leaders from schools across St Albans, who meet regularly to share best practice on student mental health and well-being topics and issues.
 Additionally, Greg oversees the comprehensive advice and assistance provided to Sixth Formers during their university application process, from written application to interview techniques, to enable pupils to successfully apply to leading universities in the UK and abroad.

 Prior to school teaching, Greg taught English Literature at Rhodes University, South Africa, where he completed his PhD.

 Greg is a governor at both King’s House Preparatory School and St Joseph’s Roman Catholic Primary School.

-Michael is responsible for monitoring and developing teaching and learning in the School.
-In his role, Michael works to encourage a wide range of teaching and learning strategies and foster in pupils’ intellectual ambition, courage and independence.
-This includes keeping track of developments in current thinking, chairing working parties and disseminating ideas across the staff; Michael set up and co-ordinates the School’s Teaching, Learning and Assessment Group to this end.
+Victoria is responsible for monitoring and developing Teaching and Learning in the School.
+Her role is to encourage a wide range of Teaching and Learning strategies and foster intellectual ambition, courage and independence in the pupils.
+She co-ordinates the School's Teaching, Learning and Assessment group.

 Richard Hepper MA FCA joined the School in May 2015 as Bursar and the Clerk to the Governors.